 Great Mazinger: Female lead Action Girl Jun Honoo lost both of her parents when she was still a little girl.
 She was adopted together with Tetsuya by Professor Kabuto because he needed training two kids to become Humongous Mecha pilots and fight in a war, and she was trained in mecha and physical combat.
 Since she was a little girl she has constantly got to put up with insults and contempt for being female, half-foreign and half-black.
 Her adoptive father tends to treat her like a soldier rather a daughter, and she is in love with her loud-mouthed, arrogant, jealous, tactless, oblivious, annoying adoptive brother who is an Idiot Hero and a Jerk with a Heart of Gold with an Inferiority Superiority Complex.
 Thus, she is a Tsundere suffers of mood changes due to many tensions she endures daily and has developed a very nonsensical attitude.
 At the same time she is patient and understanding with someone else's flaws but she has little tolerance for bullshit.
 She also acts like a Cool Big Sis to Shiro ironically proper since he IS Prof. Kabuto's son, a fact neither Jun nor Shiro are aware of, and she encourages him to be grow up, be a strong boy and not depend on someone else.

-Even more so, in the live-action series Moon has a Superpowered Evil Side named Princess Sailor Moon, who was very much this.
+Even more so, in the live-action series Moon has a Superpowered Evil Side named Princess Sailor Moon, who was this.
 Cold, ruthless and full of grief over the destruction of the Silver Millenium and the death of Endymion, PSM was determined to get her beloved Prince back, and destroy the world if she had to do so.

 Subverted by Black Lady aka the Brainwashed and Crazy, aged-up Chibiusa.
 In the anime, she claims that her parents abandoned her and that Luna-P is her only friend ever, and joins the Big Bad due to her pain over it.
 This is because Wiseman has not only forcibly given her an age and powers upgrade, but has given her Fake Memories enhanced by his dark energy.
 She ultimately reverts to her original and non-broken self after either: an I Know You Are In There Somewhere Fight with Tuxedo Mask and Sailor Moon, who has temporarily transformed into Neo Queen Serenity (anime) or via witnessing Pluto's Heroic Sacrifice to stop Prince Dimando from destroying the universe (manga).